bunopnu/glesha/README.md

 ## License

-glesha is licensed under the MIT license.
+Glesha is licensed under the MIT license.